Self-guided Sightseeing Tour #1 in Shrewsbury, United Kingdom

 Shrewsbury Castle is a red sandstone castle in Shrewsbury, Shropshire, England.
 It stands on a hill in the neck of the meander of the River Severn on which the town originally developed.
 The castle, directly above Shrewsbury railway station, is a Grade I listed building.

-Wikipedia: Shrewsbury Castle (EN)
+Wikipedia: Shrewsbury Castle (EN), Website

 160 meters / 2 minutes